 Director of Story

 “I learn by asking a lot of questions.
 Once I identify a challenge, I love to figure it out by looking to my personal network, connecting the dots, and then telling the story of my experiences along the way.”

 Marco Antonio Torres taught middle school and high school for ten years.
 He also was a media coach, an education technology director, and one of the professional learning leaders for one of the nation’s largest urban schools in Los Angeles.
 In addition to his work in the classroom, Marco Torres is also a professional filmmaker and photographer who uses digital storytelling skills to add value to his curriculum and showcasing evidence.
 He has been recognized locally and internationally for his accomplishments in the classroom, focusing on teacher learning and storytelling.
 Marco is also a keynote speaker who focuses his talks on the why, what, and how of creativity.
 As the Senior Specialist/Learning Engineer at Apple, he was in charge of designing and implementing a professional learning plan for teachers, leaders and students of the Los Angeles Unified School District.
 You can reach Marco at: email@example.com.

-Project Director, Verizon Innovative Learning Schools
+Director of Operations, Verizon Innovative Learning Schools

 “I learn best by drawing, diagramming and taking hand-written notes about the subject I want to learn about.
 In my world there is little better than a well-sharpened #2 pencil (and a smartphone to take a photo of my drawings and diagrams to share with others).”